 After a single vaccination, immunity begins to fade after 5 years and is probably negligible after 20 years.
 If people have been successfully revaccinated one or more times, some residual immunity may persist for ≥ 30 years.

-Risk factors for complications include extensive skin disorders (particularly eczema), immunosuppressive diseases or therapies, ocular inflammation, and pregnancy.
+Risk factors for complications of the replication-competent virus vaccine (ACAM2000) include extensive skin disorders (particularly eczema), immunosuppressive diseases or therapies, ocular inflammation, pregnancy, heart conditions, and age under 1 year.
 Widespread vaccination is not recommended because of the risk.

 Serious complications occur in about 1 of 10,000 patients after their first (primary) vaccination and include